json-template/JsonTemplate/README.md

 String json = new JsonTemplate(template).prettyString();
 ```

-Suppose that what you need is only a schema-compatible json and you don't want to bother with the specific
+Furthermore, suppose that what you need is only a schema-compatible json and you don't want to bother with the specific
 values.
 This is usually the case when you test the validation logic in the controllers.
 JsonTemplate allows you to code in the following way: